PatrickGLi/ORM-ActiveRecord/README.md

 ------
-Any class that inherits from my SQLObject class receives all the methods of ActiveRecord that I implemented, including has_many, belongs_to, and one_through associations.
+Any class that inherits from my SQLObject class receives all the methods of ActiveRecord that I implemented, including has_many, belongs_to, and has_one_through associations.